-The Blue Badge rights and responsibilities booklet (Gov.uk) which is distributed with all new blue badges explains how to use your Blue Badge and where you can park.
+The Blue Badge rights and responsibilities booklet (Gov.uk) and a time clock are distributed with all new blue badges and the booklet explains how to use your Blue Badge and where you can park.
 A badge can be used anywhere in the UK and Europe and you can find further information about using your blue badge in the travelling abroad section below.
 When you park you may need to check if charges apply and if there are any parking restrictions.

 - A blue badge may be used by the disabled person as driver or passenger, in a disabled parking bay and more details of where you can park is explained in the rights and responsibility booklet and is often given on parking signs.

-- A Blue Badge holder is responsible for the badge and must not let anyone else use it, and you cannot use a photocopy of it.
+- A Blue Badge holder is responsible for the badge and must not let anyone else use it.
+You cannot use a photocopy of it.

-- You must make sure it's displayed the correct way up, as shown on your badge.
+- You must make sure it's displayed the correct way up, as shown on badge.

 - Blue Badges are the property of Surrey County Council and are clearly printed with an expiry date.